mlcast-community/mlcast-sourcedata-validator/README.md

-# mlcast-sourcedata-validator
+# mlcast-dataset-validator

-Source data validator for the MLCast Intake catalog ([mlcast-datasets](https://github.com/mlcast-community/mlcast-datasets)).
+Dataset set validator for the MLCast Intake catalog ([mlcast-datasets](https://github.com/mlcast-community/mlcast-datasets)).

 ## What is this?

-This repository contains a validation tool for radar datasets contributed to the [MLCast community](https://github.com/mlcast-community).
-The validator ensures that 2D radar precipitation/reflectivity composite datasets meet the technical requirements for inclusion in the MLCast data collection.
+This repository contains a validation tool(s) datasets contributed to the [MLCast community](https://github.com/mlcast-community) (currently only radar precipitation source datasets).
+The validator ensures that the datasets meet the technical requirements for inclusion in the MLCast data collection.

 ### Background